 Almost every field of law now contains a substantial international element.
 Training students in a variety of international law subjects equips them to practice in a legal world necessarily reaching beyond national borders.
 Students may opt to study at a foreign law school or perhaps gain work experience overseas with an international internship, or even choose to participate in a two-week foreign summer program at the National University of Ireland at Galway (NUI Galway).

 Suffolk University Law School has an exclusive agreement with the Center for International Legal Studies (CILS) to offer Internships to U.S. law students and Externships.
 International internships are available to JD students for credit in conformity with the American Bar Association guidelines, and international externships are for LLM students and other post-graduates with law degrees.

 LL.M. in European Business Law - Lund, Sweden

 One or two Suffolk University Law students or graduates will be selected for a nomination to the program in European Business Law at the University of Lund.
 Designed to provide advanced knowledge of legal, business, and political aspects of European affairs, this program is a unique opportunity for the right student.

 Semester Abroad Opportunities

-Suffolk University Law School students have the unique opportunity to participate in one of three exchange agreements.
-Students may spend one semester at Heinrich-Heine-Universitaet (HHU) Dusseldorf, Germany, Universidad Panamericana Guadalajara (UPG), Mexico, or University of Lund, Sweden.
-These exchange programs are excellent global experiences and make it possible for upper class Suffolk Law students to take law classes in Germany, Mexico, or Sweden.
+Suffolk University Law School students have the unique opportunity to participate in one of four exchange agreements.
+Students may spend one semester at Heinrich-Heine-Universitaet (HHU) Dusseldorf, Germany, Universidad Panamericana Guadalajara (UPG), Mexico, Sapienza University of Rome, or University of Lund, Sweden.
+These exchange programs are excellent global experiences and make it possible for upper class Suffolk Law students to take law classes in Germany, Italy, Mexico, or Sweden.